-A mission trip to Belize in May was a life-changing event for 11 Caldwell College students.
+A mission trip to Belize in May was a life-changing event for 11 Caldwell University students.
 Led by college president Dr. Nancy Blattner, her husband Tim and staff member Meghan Moran, the group spent eight days in Punta Gorda, Belize, serving families and children.

 When members of the group arrived at their destination May 13, they were greeted by Father Lou McCabe, an American Jesuit, who assigned them to assist local carpenters in building a church in the village of Corazon Creek.
 The foundation had already been poured and eight pillars had been set.
 Their job was to help pour the remaining pillars, frame the structure, and construct the roof.
 That last task included putting up 11 handmade triangular support beams and applying zinc sheeting.
 They were on a very tight deadline.
 “Mass was to be celebrated in this church on Sunday, May 19, since that was Pentecost, and we didn’t want to disappoint the eight families of the village who would come or those who would arrive from much farther away either by walking or by bus,” Dr. Blattner said.
 So they immediately began the heavy lifting.